Valle-Inclán High School: Description

 It is a sober and elegant example of the eclectic and Art Nouveau styles.
 Its main façade and entrance are located on the Gran Vía de Montero Ríos, although it has a rear exit that leads to an irregularly shaped backyard enclosed by a fence for the use of the high school and another exit in the back corner where the tower in front of the Palm Trees Park is located.

 It has a basement, a ground floor and two upper floors.
 The decoration of the Bossages on the façades and the doorways of the art nouveau windows is remarkable, as is the decoration of the window Lintels and the Dormer windows in the central part of the roof.
 The decoration on the façade consists mainly of geometric motifs above the windows and doors and floral motifs and small circles.
-The central body of the main entrance façade is decorated in a Art Nouveau style: a large window with a curved lintel and a secessionist geometric rhythm.
+The central body of the main entrance façade is decorated in an Art Nouveau style: a large window with a curved lintel and a secessionist geometric rhythm.
 It has a tower in which the school's directors resided during the early years of its existence.

 Inside, there is a large central marble staircase illuminated by a large Art Nouveau skylight bearing the Pontevedra coat of arms, which allows access to the first floor and ends in front of the establishment's large conference room (Paraninfo).
 The building has several lateral staircases that connect to the different floors, which were originally made of wood and spiral.
 The composition of the building is symmetrical and regular, with the classrooms in the main wing of the building organised around a central rectangular courtyard with metal roof surrounded by large windows that bring in light.
 The building has 8,300 square metres of floor space and 323 windows on four floors.

 On the ground floor is the school's library.
 This large room has a wooden staircase that leads to the upper floor where there is a walkway surrounding the shelves and a wooden railing.

 More than 760 pupils study at the high school.